Factoria-F5-madrid/webscraper/README.md

 - ?
 What application platform does your project use?
 Python
 - ?
 What version of Python do you want to use?
 3.11.11 (¿python3 --version?)
 - ?
 What port do you want your app to listen on?
 8000
 - ?
-What is the command you use to run your app? python3 webscraper_project/manage.py scraper
+What is the command you use to run your app? python3 webscraper_project/manage.py scrape
 ```

 - docker compose up --build # no funciona porque da problemas con el chrome, vamos autilizar el Firefox, instalarlo en el dockerfile y cambiar el comando de ejecución.